 We are pleased to announce the launch of the Psoriatic Arthritis register.
 This register is being run by the University of Aberdeen on behalf of the British Society for Rheumatology.
 The register is aligned to other international registries with Psoriatic Arthritis patients in the EU and North America.
-Preparatory work for this study is underway, and it is anticipated that recruitment will open in Spring 2018.
+Preparatory work for this study is underway, and it is anticipated that recruitment will open in Autumn 2018.

 The overall aim of the register is to provide ‘real-world’ data, with respect to:

 - The impact of Psoriatic Arthritis on the individual, including function, work, quality of life and economic impact